Sound Museum: Hidden Man

 Sound Museum: Hidden Man is an album by the American jazz composer and saxophonist Ornette Coleman recorded in 1996 and released on the Harmolodic/Verve label.
-It is dedicated to Don Cherry and Ed Blackwell.
+It is dedicated to Don Cherry and Ed Blackwell, longtime Coleman collaborators who died in 1995 and '92 respectively.

 The album is the companion to Sound Museum: Three Women.
-Both albums feature the same thirteen instrumental pieces, performed by the same quartet, plus a song.
+Both albums feature different interpretations of the same thirteen instrumental pieces, performed by the same quartet, plus a song with guest vocalists.
 Coleman wrote: "Sound Museum exists in two CD renditions of the same compositions played differently in each rendition.
 This concept was done to show music harmolodically.
 In the Harmolodic world the concept of space and time are not past or future but the present."